NeuronSphere/hmd-tf-bartleby/docs/transforms.rst

 .. transforms

-Anatomy of an HMD Transform
+Bartleby Transform
 ===============================

-An HMD Transform can take many forms, but it has at a minimum a mini context and basic project structure that supports docker and python.
+The bartleby transform engine is HMD's automatic document generation tool.
+It takes as its input a repository name along with the desired document format and produces the formatted documents as its output.
+The document generation features are simply extensions of the Sphinx documentation generator tools, while the automation features are based upon HMD's repository standards.

 Context:
 +++++++++
 #.
-TRANSFORM_INSTANCE_CONTEXT: the configuration for a Transform instance
+TRANSFORM_INSTANCE_CONTEXT: the output document format for a ``transform_instance``

     - Type: json
-    - Default: standard input defined in the respective transform engine
+    - Default: Blank (displays the Sphinx help menu for the 'make' command)
     - Custom: input supplied as an argument in the CLI

+    *Configured options*: html, latexpdf

 #.
-NID_CONTEXT: the set of entity identifiers from the global graph database that indicate a Transform is needed.
-These
+NID_CONTEXT: the entity identifier from the global graph database for the ``repo_instance`` where a bartleby
-   include the Transform instance identifier that is used to upsert relationship(s) between the output and the instance
+   transform is needed.
+This also includes the ``transform_instance`` identifier that is used to upsert relationship(s) between the output entities and the instance

     - Type: json
-    - Default: nids corresponding to entities in scope of the transform service (based on state)
+    - Default: nids corresponding to ``repo_instance`` entities with "deploy_next" state in the global graph database;
+      bartleby transform instance nids for the ``transform_instance`` entities created by the transform manager
-    - Custom: input supplied as an argument in the CLI
+    - Custom: input supplied as an argument in the CLI; used as the ``repo_instance`` entity for ad-hoc cases where generated documents are needed

-    *For example, a CAN Transform nid context includes a librarian manifest nid and transform nid*
+    *Entities automatically picked up by the transform manager graph query*:

+    - Entity name: ``hmd_lang_deployment.repo_instance``
+    - Entity state: DEPLOY_NEXT

 #.
 I/O directories: file system which can be shared between multiple docker
    images and ultimately serve to transport the transformed content through the Transform workflow